Trans-Labrador Highway: Route 516 and supplementary routes

 A segment of Quebec Route 138 extends from Old Fort, Quebec to the Newfoundland and Labrador border connecting with Route 510 near Blanc-Sablon on the eastern end of the Côte-Nord.
 A gap remains between Kegashka and Old Fort, through isolated communities accessible only by coastal ferry.
 On August 25, 2006, the Quebec government announced a 10-year project to connect the two segments by building 425 km of highway along the Lower North Shore.
-As of 2022, the highway has not been completed.
+As of 2022, the highway has not been completed, but in 2024 a plan was announced to complete it.